Waziup/waziup.io-old/content/documentation/tutorials/create-app.md

 git push deis master
 ```

-Your application is now available on the following address: [http://myapp.waziup.io](http://myapp.waziup.io)
+Your application is now available on the following address: [http://myapp.waziup.io](http://myapp.waziup.io).
 Attention!
-Due to [this bug](https://github.com/Waziup/Platform/issues/32), the routing of the apps does not work yet
+Due to [this bug](https://github.com/Waziup/Platform/issues/32), the routing of the apps does not work yet.
 So, once the application is pushed, you need to send [a mail](waziup.community@create-net.org) to enable it.